 - Rear-end accidents.
 Drivers may not see a motorcyclist stopped at an intersection ahead and strike the rear tire of the motorcycle, throwing the rider into cross traffic.

 - Drunk drivers.
 Intoxicated drivers can barely operate their vehicle and have a hard time seeing or avoiding other cars, let alone a motorcycle.

 Since motorcyclists aren’t protected by the frame of their vehicle like a car or truck driver is, severe injuries can result from what would otherwise be a minor collision between two four-wheeled vehicles.
 Some of the most common motorcycle injuries are:

-- Head injuries and traumatic brain injuries (TBI) are extremely common, especially when riders aren’t wearing helmets.
+- Head injuries and traumatic brain injuries (TBI) are extremely common, even when riders are wearing helmets.

-- Neck injuries are also common as a result of impact with a vehicle or the ground.
+- Neck or spinal cord injuries are also common as a result of impact with a vehicle or the ground.

 - Leg and foot injuries can result from a side impact when a vehicle crushes the leg against the bike, or when the bike falls to the pavement with the rider’s leg underneath.

 - Broken bones are a common injury due to the violent impact of a rider hitting the ground or another car.

 - Road rash is a friction-based injury caused by the rider’s body sliding or skidding across the roadway after being knocked from the bike, and can cause permanent scarring or disfigurement.
 Wearing the appropriate gear may help protect the rider to an extent, but there is no gear that can fully prevent road rash.